tol-is/use-scramble/README.md

   yarn dev
 ```

-Will start the `playground` minisite and build the library on watch mode
+Will start the `playground` minisite at `http://localhost:1234` and build the library on watch mode

 ---